civicrm/civicrm-core/ext/authx/README.md

 ## Overview

-There are two general flows of authentication:
+There are two general flows of authentication, each with a few variations:

 * __Ephemeral / Stateless__: The client submits a singlular request (such as an API call) which includes credentials.
 The request is authenticated and processed, but then it is abandoned.
   There are a couple flavors of stateless authentication: